Exodus Chapter 17

 did so in the sight of the elders of Israel.

-17:7 And he called the name of the place Massah, and Meribah, because of the chiding of the children of Israel, and because they tempted YAHWEH יְהֹוָה
+17:7 And he called the name of the place Massah, and Meribah, because of the pleading of the sons of Israel, and because they tempted YAHWEH יְהֹוָה

 Hebrew Yəhōwā, one vocalization of the Tetragrammaton יהוה (YHWH), the proper name of the God of Israel in the Hebrew Bible/Old Testament.
 It is considered one of the seven names of God in Judaism and a form of God’s name in Christianity.
 Covenant making covenant keeping GOD.
 For more info click here